bolt-research/popgym-arcade/README.md

 ```

 ## Human Play
 To best understand the environments, you should try and play them yourself.
-You can easily integrate with `popgym-arcade` with `pygame`.
+You can easily integrate with `popgym_arcade` with `pygame`.

 First, you'll need to install `pygame`